Failure to fulfill duty of care brought about rapidly declining health and undue suffering, publishes waltontelken.com

 FOR IMMEDIATE RELEASE

 (Edwardsville, Illinois)– A medical malpractice case building for more than five years was recently brought to a close in an East St. Louis federal court.
-Plaintiff Kevin Clanton represented by St. Louis Medical Malpractice Lawyers Stephen Telken and Troy Walton of Walton Telken Foster, LLC Injury Attorneys was awarded $31 million in damages earlier this month.
+Plaintiff Kevin Clanton represented by St. Louis Medical Malpractice Lawyers Stephen Telken and Troy Walton of Walton Telken, LLC Injury Attorneys was awarded $31 million in damages earlier this month.
 The defendant in this case was the federal government in light of its funding of the medical facility where Clanton received medical care and was represented by Assistant U.S. Attorney Laura J. Jones.

 The lawsuit was built on improperly charted lab results, inadequate treatment of high blood pressure and lack of patient education, among other shortcomings.
 Clanton first began showing signs of kidney disease in 2011.
 Afterward, his health declined significantly until late December, 2012 when he was rushed to Barnes-Jewish Hospital where he was found to be in hypertensive crisis.
 In 2015, he underwent a kidney transplant and remains on anti-rejection medications as well as immunosuppressants.